Fly or rigging system: allows safe support and quick change scenery and lighting used in proscenium theatre.

 The weight of the sandbags must be slightly less than the load on the batten but must be nearly weight of load so the flyman can control easily and safely.

-Sunday is just below headblock when batten is in.
+Sunday is placed just below the headblock when batten is in.

-Note: a batten can never fly out higher than the distance between clew and pinrail when the batten is in.
+Note: a batten can never fly out higher than the distance between the clew and the pinrail when the batten is in.

-Purchase line passes through rope lock mounted on rail.
+The Purchase line passes through rope lock mounted on rail, which grips the line when the lock is closed.

-When line beneath arbor is pulled down (usually the rear line), pulls arbor down, raising the batten.
+The purchase line moves the arbor, and the arbor moves batten and it's attached load.
+When the line beneath arbor is pulled down (usually the rear line), it pulls the arbor down, raising the batten.

-When other (usually front) line is pulled, raises arbor, lowering the batten.
+When the other (usually front) line is pulled, it raises arbor, lowering the batten.

 The arbor is kept in line of travel either by "shoes" engaging a T-track, or by guide wires.
 The first is called a T-track system and the latter a Wire guide system.